saadarif/DTCTeaching/IntroductionLinearModels/index.md

 *  What's the best model? one criteria: Whatever model connects the data to a true, parsimonious statement about what you're studying (Occam's razor).

-* If you are performing highly controlled experiments, regression can also help explain causal relationships between variables, but this is an area of contentious debate.
+* If you are performing highly controlled experiments, regression can also help explain causal relationships between variables, but this is remains an area of contentious debate.

 ---